status-im/nimbus-eth1/execution_chain/stateless/README.md

-# Nimbus EL - Stateless Features & Support for zkEVMs
+# Nimbus EL Stateless Features - Witness Generation & Stateless Execution

 The Nimbus EL supports generating execution witnesses (in hexary trie/MPT format) during block execution.
 These witnesses are stored in the database for each block